unix-development/build-ar/README.md

    $ travis encrypt-file ./repository.json --add
    ```

-9. Add packages that you want to be in your repository
-   To add a new package, it needs to have a Git repository in order to verify
+9. Add packages that you want to be in your repository.
+It needs to have a Git
-   if there are any updates.
-If you want to add the latest version of a
+	repository in order to verify if there are any updates.
+If you want to add
-   package, you should create its directory in `pkg`.
-Let's have a look at
+	the latest version of a package, you should create its directory in `pkg`.
-   an example with dwm:
+	Let's have a look at an example with dwm:

    ```
    $ cd packages